blackberry/BlackBerry-Communication-Services-Examples/README.md

 # BBM Enterprise SDK iOS Samples

-This repository contains code for Android example applications that you can use to help build your messaging solution with the BBM Enterprise SDK.
+This repository contains code for iOS example applications that you can use to help build your messaging solution with the BBM Enterprise SDK.

 | Example Application                      | Description                              |
 | ---------------------------------------- | ---------------------------------------- |